Kevin-Kiprotich/Coastal_Erosion_Backend/README.md

     "password": "password",
 }
 ```
+Remember to pass ```withCredentials=true``` when sending the login request.
+This will send a httponly cookie that the server will use to automatically authenticate the user.

 ### Sign-up/Registration Sequence with axios
 * Make a **POST** request to SERVER_URL/api/signup/.
 The payload should be in this format: